28 January 2014 - 10:00-17:00, Residence Palace, Rue de la Loi 155 - 1040 - Brussels

 - Jean-Christophe Defraigne, professor in Economics at FUSL (Brussels) and visiting Professor at the Louvain School of Management and at Zhejiang Da Xue in China

-The debate will be moderated by Pierre Defraigne, Executive Director, Madariaga - College of Europe Foundation.
+The debate was moderated by Pierre Defraigne, Executive Director, Madariaga - College of Europe Foundation.

 27 November 2014, EIAS, Rue de la Loi 67, B-1040 Brussels, 16:30 - 19:00